How sad it is to journey to Santa Monica and I can’t find it.

 As I wander home – how funny I can’t find it – like Santa Monica it has also moved on.

-Five years ago I wrote the above letter, but momentum for change continues to accelerate.
-I continue to wander and ask -is our quality of life and beachfront environment improving, is Santa Monica flourishing or floundering?
+There is absolutely no reason that we can’t modify our zoning code if necessary to create better design projects.
+I continue to wander and ask – is our quality of life and beachfront environment improving, is Santa Monica flourishing or floundering?

 As Washington is bifurcated, so is Santa Monica.
 Residents want responsible growth.
-The business community wants unbridled growth and has successfully commandeered Council, city commissions, and staff.
+The business community and State wants unbridled growth and has successfully commandeered Council, city commissions, and staff.

-How did this happen – City Council of amateurs, Commissions riddled with political appointments, and a relatively incompetent, overpaid staff?
+How did this happen – City Council of non-professionals, Commissions riddled with political appointments, and an all too often non-resident overpaid staff?
 An audit committee disbanded while council approves public restrooms costing $5,000 a square foot – kid you not!
-A city hall annex costing an extra $80 million including financing –three times what it should cost!
+A city hall annex costing an extra $80m including financing – 3 times what it should cost!
 And the range of problems continue unabated – rents, home prices, crime, homelessness, traffic, city budget, infrastructure, empty storefronts.

 The mantra from the development community is “more housing,” but demand to live in Santa Monica won’t lessen rising costs and rents driving our children and their families elsewhere.

-What is the wisdom of policies promoting density when corresponding water and power is not readily available.
+What is the wisdom of policies promoting density when corresponding water, sewage and power is not readily available.
 Also traffic problems driving into town, out of town, passing through town – in rush hour or midday.

-Who is addressing the future of retail and office space with increasing vacancies on the Promenade, Santa Monica Place, and our boulevards?
-The demise of mom & pop businesses replaced with empty storefronts and discount stores has a negative effect on residents and tourists.
+Who is addressing the future of retail and office space with increasing vacancies on the Promenade, Santa Monica Place, and our boulevards.
+Demise of mom & pop business replaced with empty storefronts and discount stores has a negative effect on residents and tourists.

 But diversity is lacking in our built environment.
-Quoting the city manager, “downtown will be improved if focus is moved away from making money and into creating pleasurable experiences.
+Quoting the prior city manager, “downtown will be improved if focus is moved away from making money and into creating pleasurable experiences.
 The best way to make money is creating fantastic places that people want to come to.”
-Council, commissions, and staff should visit downtown Vancouver and experience substantial density alongside fresh air and blue skies.

-Once downtown, they will find a number of 8 story hotels – one will be 900 feet long – the length of 1 ½ city blocks, 5 times the average height of buildings on our boulevards and 3x the average height of current downtown buildings!!!
-Another behemoth will stand like an 84-foot erection instead of a needed city park!!! (note: Santa Barbara has a 4 story limit, Manhattan Beach and Laguna 3, etc.)
+Once downtown, they will find a number of 8 story hotels – one will be 900 feet long – the length of 1½ city blocks, 5x the average height of buildings on our boulevards and 3x the average height of current downtown buildings!!!
+Another behemoth will stand like an 84 foot erection instead of a needed city park!!! (note: Santa Barbara has a 4 story limit, Manhattan Beach and Laguna 3, etc.)

 I continue to wander home, thinking how easy it is to come together and yet how hard to connect (think Congress!).